Ahmed al-Hasan: Life

-Name misconception

-Mohammad al-Musawi, the head of the World Ahlul Bayt Islamic League in London, claimed that the name of Ahmed al-Hasan's father was Ismael Gaati and thus he was from a non-Sayyed family.

 Religious call

 I want freedom and salvation for you, so, for the sake of yourself assist me.
 I am calling you on behalf of Imam Mahdi.
 I do not want anything for myself but for him.
 I do not want my glory but his glory.
 Whoever does not answer my call, he has not accepted my father's call who has sent me to you.
 Let me tell you the truth: whoever does not respect the child, he has not respected the father.